ingjavierpinilla/ingjavierpinilla/README.md

 ## I am a mechatronic engineer, from all I learned what I enjoy most is programming

-- 🧮 I just finished a data science course
+- 🧮 I just finished a undergraduate degree in mechatronics
 - 🤖 I’m currently learning everything
 - 🥅 2020 Goals: Improve my github profile and migrate all my projects here
 - ⚡ Fun fact: I love sport and compete in Olympic lifting 🏋️